cassandra-hui/GitHub-Workshop/README.md

 ## Workshop Description

 This introductory workshop provides a step-by-step guide to using GitHub online and with the GitHub Desktop GUI.
 It is aimed at academics and students who want to learn how to collaborate on projects, host course materials, and build a professional online presence.
-Participants will gain practical skills for using GitHub as a version control tool and will leave the workshop with a working personal GitHub.io website.
+Participants will gain practical skills for using GitHub as a version control tool and leave the workshop with a working personal GitHub.io website.

 ## Workshop Outline